i2p/i2p.www/i2p2www/spec/proposals/149-b32-encrypted-ls2.rst

 - Support "private" links that include blinding secret and/or per-client key
 - Add checksum to detect typos
 - Minimize length, maintain DNS label length less than 63 chars for normal usage
+- Continue to use base 32 for case-insensitivity
 - Retain the usual ".b32.i2p" suffix.